 Object Map

-In the current system, whenever you want to copy data from one object to another we used to call some functions and do the same.
+In the current system, whenever you want to copy data from one object to another we used to call some functions.
 This methodology used to take more time.
-Hence, we wanted to develop an ability to copy things descriptively, i.e., using definitions and attributes.
+Hence, we wanted to provide a TDL capability to copy things descriptively using definitions and attributes.

-To store ‘derived’ information for an object from information entered by the user.
-Object map is the ability to map the data objects from the source object context to the target object context.
+You can use the capability Object Map to store ‘derived’ information for an object from information entered by the user and to map the data objects from the source object context to the target object context.

 Definition – Object Map